Reyner Banham: Career

 Having previously written regular exhibition reviews for ArtReview, then titled Art News and Review, Banham began working for the Architectural Review in 1952.
 Notably in its December 1955 issue, Banham contributed an essay titled "The New Brutalism", in which he sought to stylistically define New Brutalism.
 His hypotheses became widely discussed and debated topics among members of Team X and other groups involved in urban planning at the time.
 Banham also had connections with the Independent Group, the 1956 This Is Tomorrow art exhibition – considered by many to the birth of pop art – and the exponents of Brutalist architecture, which he documented in his 1966 book The New Brutalism: Ethic or Aesthetic?.
-Before this, in Theory and Design in the First Machine Age, he had cut across mentor Pevsner's main theories, linking modernism to built structures in which the 'functionalism' was actually subject to formal structures.
+Before this, in Theory and Design in the First Machine Age, he had cut across mentor Pevsner's main theories, linking modernism to build structures in which the 'functionalism' was actually subject to formal structures.
 Later, he wrote a Guide to Modern Architecture (1962, later titled Age of the Masters, a Personal View of Modern Architecture).
 Banham predicted a "second age" of the machine and mass consumption.
 The Architecture of the Well-Tempered Environment (1969) follows Giedion's Mechanization Takes Command (1948), putting the development of technologies such as electricity and air conditioning ahead of the classic account of structures.
 In the 1960s, Cedric Price, Peter Cook, and the Archigram group also found this to be an absorbing arena of thought.

 Green thinking (Los Angeles: The Architecture of Four Ecologies) and then the oil shock of 1973 affected him.
 The 'postmodern' was for him uneasy, and he evolved into becoming the conscience of postwar British architecture.
 He broke with utopian and technical formalism.
 Scenes in America Deserta (1982) talks of open spaces and his anticipation of a 'modern' future.
 In A Concrete Atlantis: U.S. Industrial Building and European Modern Architecture, 1900–1925 (1986) Banham demonstrated the influence of American grain elevators and "Daylight" factories on the Bauhaus and other modernist projects in Europe.

-Banham was a prolific journalist (of some 750 articles), both within and outside of the architectural press, including regular columns in New Statesman (1958-63) and New Society (1966-88).
+Banham was a prolific journalist (of some 750 articles), both within and outside of the architectural press, including regular columns in New Statesman (1958–1963) and New Society (1966-1988).
 Selections of his journalism articles were collected in Design by Choice, edited by Penny Sparke and A Critic Writes (which includes a full bibliography), edited by his wife Mary Banham and others.

 Teaching

-Banham taught at the Bartlett School of Architecture, University College London (1964-76) and the State University of New York (SUNY) Buffalo (1976 to 1980), and through the 1980s at the University of California, Santa Cruz.
+Banham taught at the Bartlett School of Architecture, University College London (1964–1976) and the State University of New York (SUNY) Buffalo (1976–1980), and through the 1980s at the University of California, Santa Cruz.
 He had been appointed the Sheldon H. Solow Professor of the History of Architecture at the Institute of Fine Arts, New York University shortly before his death, but he never taught there.
-In 2014 The Bartlett established a named Chair appointment of the Reyner Banham Professor of Architectural History and Theory.
+In 2014 The Bartlett established a named chair appointment of the Reyner Banham Professor of Architectural History and Theory.